moxvallix/moxlib/docs/test.md

 The syntax of the test suite is inspired by [RSpec](https://rspec.info/).

-If you have multiple tests you would like to run at once, place them in functions, then add those functions to the tag `#moxlib:test`.
+If you have multiple tests you would like to run at once, place them in functions, then add those functions to the tag `#moxlib:api/test`.
 Each of the functions must also call `moxlib:api/test/perform` themselves.

 When you run `moxlib:api/test/start`, it will run all the tests at once, and number them.